Spartan constitution: Laws of Lycurgus

 The Spartans had no historical records, literature, or written laws, which were, according to tradition, expressly prohibited by an ordinance of Lycurgus, excluding the Great Rhetra.

 Issuance of coinage was forbidden.
 Spartans were obliged to use iron obols (bars or spits), meant to encourage self-sufficiency and discourage avarice and the hoarding of wealth.
 A Spartan citizen in good standing (a Spartiate) was one who maintained his fighting skills, showed bravery in battle, ensured that his farms were productive, was married and had healthy children.
 Spartiate women were the only Greek women to hold property rights on their own, and were required to practice sports before marriage.
 Although they had no formal political rights, they were expected to speak their minds boldly and their opinions were heard.

 Structure of Spartan society and government

 Spartan society can be represented by a three-layer pyramid ruled by the government.

 Society

+Legally-defined social classes were quite rigid and important in ancient Sparta.
+They substantially controlled social roles.
+The Helots did agricultural labour, spinning, weaving, and other manual labour.
+The Perioeci carried out most of the trade and commerce, since Spartiates were forbidden from engaging in commercial activity.
+Spartiate-class people were expected to be supported by their kleroi and Helots, and to do no work, except that related to military conflict.
+All classes, including Helots, fought in the Spartan military.
+The Mothax class were particularly prominent as military leaders, and the Helots made up about 80% of the armed forces.